Last updated Feb. 2, 2023

 Second, you don’t need to pay that if you have writing skills.
 Just pick up a few of the most popular books (Donald Miller’s Building a Storybrand, Robert Cialdini’s Influence, and Joseph Sugarman’s Adweek Copywriting Handbook, to start) and get practicing.

 How I Find Clients

-Now onto the more challenging part of the freelance writing life – how to find clients.
+Now onto the more challenging part of the freelance writing life – how to find clients and digital nomad writing jobs in general.
 And not just any clients, but good ones!
 Because to be sure, there are plenty of bad ones out there, but the good ones do exist and make your life a lot easier.

 You can find full-time, remote content writing and copywriting jobs for sure.
 If you’re looking for a more traditional career while being a digital nomad, those can be good options.
 It’s just not for me, but it might be for you.
 You can find those jobs wherever people find jobs these days – Linkedin, Indeed, etc.

 This was how I got my start in almost everything I do now – content writing, copywriting, and becoming a digital nomad!
 I started as a freelance writer for a digital marketing agency in the US and learned all about the kinds of writing I do now.
 I wasn’t an employee, but I did have a bit more structure and they dealt with all the clients for me so I could just focus on writing.

 Agencies are great to work with if you are new, or don’t want to go out and find clients yourself.
 Also, if you pick the right agency, you’ll have wonderful colleagues who are a huge help when you’re learning or when things get sticky (I certainly did at ContentFirst.Marketing!).